whelr/WebPlanner/README.md

 Web Planner is a web based calendar planner for college students.
 The primary purpose is to assist students in organizing their Academic, Budget, Exercise, and miscellaneous events in one place.

 ## Project Phase
-The project is currently in the Design Phase.
+The project is currently in the Prototype Phase.

 ## Team Members